 While it is an overstatement, if used solely as a definition for home schooling, I don’t think its essence is entirely redundant.

 To educate, is to act in such a way as to give an inheritance beyond financial gain.
 It is to pass on knowledge, faith and character.
-Reaching beyond the shrine of self and the shelf life of what money can buy in our commerce cathedrals – albeit day-care, shopping malls or senior high school.
+Reaching beyond the shrine of self and the shelf life of what money can buy in our commerce cathedrals – whether they be day-care, shopping malls or senior high school.

 Consider the Widow’s offering.